Bayesian Bi-level Sparse Group Regressions for Macroeconomic Density Forecasting: Empirical application: nowcasting US GDP in a mixed-frequency framework

-where $y_{t}=400\log(Y_{t}/Y_{t-1})$ is the annualized quarterly growth rate of GDP, and $\mathbf{x}_{t}$ is a vector of $122$ macroeconomic series sampled at monthly frequency and extracted from the FRED-MD database \citep{McCracken2016}.
+We use the proposed prior for a nowcasting exercise of US GDP in the mixed-frequency framework \eqref{MIDAS:simulation:1} of Experiment 2, where $y_{t}=400\log(Y_{t}/Y_{t-1})$ is the annualized quarterly growth rate of GDP, and $\mathbf{x}_{t}$ is a vector of $122$ macroeconomic series sampled at monthly frequency and extracted from the FRED-MD database \citep{McCracken2016}.
 The data sample starts in 1980Q1, while the pseudo out-of-sample analysis spans 2013Q1 to 2022Q4.
 Estimates are carried-out recursively using a rolling window of $T=132$ quarterly observations, and $h$-step-ahead posterior predictive densities are generated from \eqref{eq:pred_dens} through a direct forecast approach.
-We consider 3 nowcasting horizons ($h=0,1/3,2/3$) and the two lag polynomials -- namely the restricted Almon and the orthonormal Bernstein polynomials -- that provide overall better results in the simulation analysis reported in Section \ref{sec:mc_ex2}.
-Further, as the considered data sample spans periods characterised by strong and uneven macroeconomic fluctuations (permanent and transitory), such as the Great Moderation, the Great Recession, and the Covid crisis, we also allow for time-varying volatility with heavy tails and occasional outliers in the regression errors (see Section \ref{sec:SVOtARMA}).
-Finally, it is worth noting that the empirical application does not take into account real-time issues (ragged/jagged-edge data and revisions) and the data used for the analysis reflect the latest vintages available at the time of writing.\footnote{The GDP series used in the analysis was downloaded from FRED on July 2023.
-Further, we considered the 2023-06 vintage of the FRED-MD database.
-For the latter, we excluded from the analysis 5 series presenting sampling issues over the time span considered for the analysis (namely, new orders for consumer goods, non-borrowed reserves of depository institutions, 3-month AA financial commercial paper rate, 3-month commercial paper minus fed funds, consumer sentiment index).}
+We consider 3 nowcasting horizons ($h=0,1/3,2/3$) and the two lag polynomials that provide overall better results in the simulation analysis reported in Section \ref{sec:MCsim_Exp2} -- namely the restricted Almon and the orthonormal Bernstein polynomials.
+Further, as the considered data sample spans periods characterised by strong and uneven macroeconomic fluctuations (permanent and transitory), such as the Great Moderation, the Great Recession, and the Covid crisis, we also allow for time-varying volatility with heavy tails and occasional outliers in the regression errors by using the model in Section \ref{sec:SVOtARMA}.
+Finally, we do not take into account real-time issues (ragged/jagged-edge data and revisions) and the data used for the analysis reflect the latest vintages available at the time of writing.\footnote{The GDP series used in the analysis was downloaded from FRED-MD database on July 2023 and we consider the 2023-06 vintage.
+We exclude from the analysis 5 series presenting sampling issues over the time span considered for the analysis (namely, new orders for consumer goods, non-borrowed reserves of depository institutions, 3-month AA financial commercial paper rate, 3-month commercial paper minus fed funds, consumer sentiment index).}\\ We consider several modelling strategies to exploit our bi-level sparsity prior approach.
+First, we estimate the forecasting model \eqref{MIDAS:simulation:1} on the whole set of 122 indicators.
+Then, since the simulation results in Section \ref{sec:MCsim} point to a substantial deterioration of the selection and prediction performance in extreme sparse settings where $Ng\gg T$ then, we also estimate a separate model for each of the 8 groups of indicators partitioned as in \cite{McCracken2016}.\footnote{The groups encompass \textit{i)} output and income, \textit{ii)} labour market, \textit{iii)} housing, \textit{iv)} consumption, orders, and inventories, \textit{v)} money and credit, \textit{vi)} interest and exchange rates, \textit{vii)} prices, and \textit{viii)} stock market.
+The number of indicators included in each group ranges between 5 and 31.} Summing up, we estimate a large set of alternative specifications, according to the 2 lag polynomials (Almon and Bernstein), the 5 volatility process (homoskedastic, SV, SV with Student-$t$ shocks, SV with outliers, SV with Student-$t$ shocks and outliers), and the 2 partition strategies (whole dataset \textit{vs} 8 groups).
+For each of these specifications we compute density forecasts and we combine them along several dimensions (across the 8 groups, the volatility process, and the lag polynomials, see Online Appendix A.4 for more details).
+Density forecasts combination is carried out using the optimal prediction pool proposed by \citet{Geweke2011}, which relies on log-scores.